 Once completed, I separate from my father and sister and joined with other new to enter one classroom to begin the exam.
 My father and my sister later bid farewell, as they’re going to return back to the hotel.
 I felt slightly nervous.
 It was the first time that I’m alone in the college in foreign land, surrounded by people that are not my countrymen, nor understood my native language.

-Aside of English classes that my group will take; there is also “Foundation Program” which is actually similar to last year of high school classes in Australia.
-It is aimed for school-age overseas students who want to adjust to Australian education standard before entering college.
-Their course is slightly more complex as, aside of learning English, the program also involve academicals subjects.
+Aside of English classes that my group will take; there was also “Foundation Program” which is actually similar to last year of high school classes in Australia.
+It is aimed for school-age overseas students who wanted to adjust to Australian education standard before entering college.
+Their course is slightly more complex as, aside of learning English, the program also involve academical subjects.

 The exam was quite easy for me.
 The questions were similar to what I found on English language course that I had back in Surabaya.
 It’s just a basic exam that involves multiple choices, filling blank space, and lastly listening (where we must also fill blank space on questions with information gathered from audio recording).